batkhamj/sidescroller-mini/README.md

 ESC - Exit game

 Install Instructions:
+1. Download and extract zip
-1. Download Builds folder
+2. Open Builds folder
-2. Run Sidescroller.exe
+3. Run Sidescroller.exe

 Script files for game can be found in Scripts folder